ENQT-GmbH/remoc/remoc/README.md

 The feature `default-codec-*` selects the respective codec as default.
 At most one of this must be selected and this should only be used by applications, not libraries.

-The meta-feature `full` enables all features and codecs from above, but selects no default codec.

 By default all features are enabled and the JSON codec is used as default.